tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

  ``plot_data`` : string
     set to ``each`` if you want to plot after each step the simulation results (default is ``none``), or to ``last`` to write only results of last step.
 Alternatively, a vector of values can be given, indicating the specific values where to plot data.
 Values not present in ``values`` or the variable range will be ignored.

+ ``append_sweep_name_to_filename`` : boolean
+    if set to ``true``, then the sweep name will be added to the suffix of data files.
+This is useful when different sweeps use the same variable and data should not be overwritten.

  ``file_mode`` : string
     controls the behaviour for writing the data file containing global data.
 Can be one of ``append``, ``overwrite`` (default) or ``no-overwrite``